devnacho/myblog/source/blog_articles/what-is-the-best-way-to-style-react-components.md

 The same thing is happening with the way we manage our styles.
 After agreeing on the historical problems CSS presents (e.g., Global Namespace, Dependencies, Dead Code Elimination, Sharing Constants), lots of new libraries have suddenly appeared.
-The following are some of the new ways to style react components:
+The following are some of the new ways to style React components:
 React Built-in Inline Styles, Radium, React Style, React Inline, jsxstyle, React JSS, CSS Modules, React Shadow, react-in-style, React Free Style, React Look, smart-css, Stillr, React Inline CSS & react-css builder, among others.